 Hidden House coffee in Santa Ana.
 Have you been there?
 It’s amaaaazing.
 The vibe is just right and the simple drinks and foods are perfect.

-You can schedule a consultation with Heather on her website or come meet her in person at one of her upcoming workshops!
+You can schedule a consultation with Heather on her website.
 She's a great person to have on your side whether you're trying to conceive, looking to optimize your prenatal nutrition, managing gestational diabetes, or making changes to your diet while breastfeeding.